Python Syntax

 Complex

 Complex numbers are numbers that be expressed in the form a + bi, where a and b are real numbers, and i is a symbol representing the imaginary unit.
 The imaginary unit satisfies the equation [math]\displaystyle{ i^2=-1 }[/math].
-In python, complex numbers are written with a "j" as the imaginary part.
+In python, complex numbers are written with a "j" to represent the imaginary part.

 Examples of complex numbers are: